Pylons/substanced/docs/cataloging.rst

    newresultset = resultset.sort(name)

 .. note::
-    If you don't call ``sort`` on the ResultSet you get back, the results will not be sorted in any particular order.
+    If you don't call ``sort`` on the :class:`hypatia.util.ResultSet` you get back, the results will not be sorted in any particular order.

 Querying Across Catalogs
 ------------------------